ccsb-scripps/Meeko/docs/source/tutorial2.rst

 This is a reactive docking example that uses the AutoDock-GPU executable to generate the near-attack conformation of a small molecule and a protein receptor.

-Follow the instructions to set up the environment and run this example on your own device (Linux, MacOS or WSL).
+Follow the instructions to set up the environment and run this command-line example on your own device (Linux, MacOS or WSL).
 To run this example in a Colab notebook, see :ref:`colab_examples`.

 .. contents::
    :local: